kubernetes/kompose/docs/user-guide.md

       kompose.image-pull-secret: "example-kubernetes-secret"
 ```

-- `kompose.volume.size` defines the requests storage's size in the PersistentVolumeClaim
+- `kompose.volume.size` defines the requests storage's size in the PersistentVolumeClaim, or you can use command line parameter `--pvc-request-size`

 For example: